Supersymmetry and non-Abelian T-duality in type II supergravity: Acknowledgements

 \section{Acknowledgements}

 We thank Koushik Balasubramanian, Tom\'as Ort\'in, Martin Ro\v{c}ek, Daniel Thompson and Rikard von Unge for correspondence and discussion.
 We are grateful to Martin Ro\v{c}ek and Kostas Sfetsos for readings of later drafts and sharing their constructive comments.
+We thank Thiago Araujo for pointing out an inconsistency in signs in section 6.
 O. K. \& E. \'O C. wish to acknowledge support from the Simons Center for Geometry and Physics during the 2014 Simons Summer workshop in Mathematics and Physics.
 Y.L. is partially supported by the Spanish Ministry of Science and Education grant FPA2012-35043-C02-02.
 N.T.M is supported by an STFC studentship.
 The research of Y.L. and N.T.M. has been supported by the EU-COST Action MP1210 ``The String Theory Universe''.
 E. \'O C. is supported by a Marie Sklodowska-Curie Fellowship, ``T-Dualities".